YJazzar/Electron-MediaPlayer/README.md

 # Daily log:

+### 5/14/2020
+- Fixed some issues with passing data from readDirectory() to TableEvents functions

 ### 5/13/2020
 - Created a minimal "Database" (not really a database) for managing some of the files that need to be written
 - Created a test implementation in the ```src/test``` folder.